carbonplan/cdr-database/methods/metrics.md

 <Table
 type='squares'
-three='Project either uses an established approach and full specific details on implementaiton can be obtained, or uses an early-stage approach but makes extensive details available eabout the planned implementation and is grounded in existing data and research.' two='Project uses an established approach but few details are available about the specifics of its implementation, or describes a new approach but without details on its plan.' one='Critical project data needed for validation cannot be obtained.
+three='Project either uses an established approach and full details can be obtained on implementaiton, or uses an early-stage approach but makes extensive details available about the planned implementation and its grounding in existing data and research.' two='Project uses an established approach but few details are available about the specifics of its implementation, or describes a new approach but without details on its plan.' one='Critical project data needed for validation cannot be obtained.
 Key pieces of third-party verification in progress but not yet available.'
 >